Anne Hathaway will not appear on Broadway in 'Cabaret,' report says

 Hathaway won the 2013 Oscar for Best Actress in a Supporting Role for her performance in "Les Miserables."
 It was her first Oscar win and second nomination.

-In the film, Hathaway played the impoverished single mother Fatine, who becomes a prostitute out of desperation and asks Jean Valjean (Hugh Jackman) to raise her daughter, Cosette.
+In the film, Hathaway played the impoverished single mother Fantine, who becomes a prostitute out of desperation and asks Jean Valjean (Hugh Jackman) to raise her daughter, Cosette.
 Amanda Seyfriend plays the child when she is older.

 The actress is also reportedly in talks to star in the new Christopher Nolan film "Interstellar" with Matthew McConaughey, according to E!
 News.
 Hathaway previously worked with Nolan in "The Dark Knight Rises."